umbraco/UmbracoCMSDocs/Articles/Notifications/determining-new-identity.md

 # Determining if an entity is new

 Many of the Umbraco services publishes a 'Saved' notification (or similar).
-In some cases it is beneficial to know if this entity is a brand new entity that has been persisted to the database.
+In some cases, it is beneficial to know if this entity is a brand new entity that has been persisted in the database.
 This is how you can determine this.

 ## Checking if it's new